 James is a Clinical Research Coordinator with CAMP.
 He is dedicated to empowering all individuals who are battling substance use disorder.
 James has a robust background in street outreach, harm reduction education, and case management for individuals with SUD.
 Prior to joining CAMP, James’s journey into the field of addiction recovery began with his own experiences overcoming addiction.
 He focuses on finding connections with individuals facing addiction, offering support and guidance without judgment.
 When James isn’t at work you can find him at a Phillies game or volunteering with harm reduction organizations throughout the city, furthering his connection with those who are struggling with SUD.

 Nam-Huy started his journey in healthcare services working as an EMT in California and Washington states.
 After a couple of years working directly with patients in the emergency services setting, Nam-Huy explored more teaching opportunities and complemented patient care with becoming a CPR instructor in the Seattle King County area.
 During his time, he worked and pursued a graduate degree in Public Health with a specialty in One Health, an interdisciplinary approach that recognizes the inextricable connection between human, animal, and environmental health.
 He also grew his knowledge of safer agricultural practices at the University of Washington’s urban farm by helping obtain its first USDA organic certification label.
-Now, his passion has expanded toward finding creative ways to navigate an underserved community using harm reduction techniques and tools.
+Now, his passion has expanded toward finding creative ways to navigate an underserved community using overdose prevention strategies and recovery specialist tools.
+Nam completed his Certified Family Recovery Specialist training this summer to continue supporting people and family members in recovery.

 When he isn’t composting food scraps with his traveling worm bin, Nam-Huy enjoys biking, board games, and exploring the beautiful city of Philadelphia’s Free Library resources.